nus-cs2103-AY2324S2/ip/docs/README.md

 **This a sample use case of the RizBot**\
 ![Screenshot of the GUI of RizBot](UI.png)

+## **How to run the JAR file after downloading it**
+1. Open the command prompt/terminal on your computer and navigate to the directory containing the JAR file.\
+    For example: ``cd NUS Y2S2/CS2103T/ip/build/libs``
+2. Run the jar file by typing ``java -jar RizBot.jar``

 ## **Adding Tasks Guide**
 **Be sure to input the time in 24h format for Deadline and Event tasks!**
 ### Adding Todo Tasks